Emil Rauchmaul

 Emil Rauchmaul (19 April 1891 – 5 April 1968) was a Hungarian footballer who played as a midfielder and was later a manager.

 Managerial career

 Ferencváros

 In the 1937–38 Nemzeti Bajnokság I season, Rauchmaul managed Ferencvárosi TC.
 His first match was a 3–3 draw against Hungária FC at Hungária körúti stadion on 22 August 1937.
 His last match was a 5–1 victory over Elektromos FC on 26 May 1938 at Üllői úti stadion.
 He won the 1937 Mitropa Cup with Ferencváros.

+AEK Athens

+In 1931 Rauchmaul moved to Greece and took over as manager of AEK Athens.
+With Rauchmaul at the bench AEK won their first ever title.
+On 8 November 1931 in the first Greek Cup final in the history of the institution, they defeated Aris by 5–3 at Leoforos Alexandras Stadium.
+In the same year, the state-run newspaper "Acropolis" organized a Christmas Cup in Athens with the participation of AEK, Panathinaikos, Olympiacos, Apollon Athens and the Austrian Admira Wacker.
+AEK also won the "Acropolis Cup" with 4–3, to a surprise of the Austrian fans and became the first team to win two Cups in a season with Asderis as their manager.